alan-turing-institute/data-safe-haven-team/Reports/progress_report.md

 Over the year TRESA have increased its autonomy from the DSH research project, in terms of work ownership and management.
 Therefore TRESA stories have not been indepently updated and it is more comprenhensive to update on the service area as a whole.

-This warrants updating and reviewing the stories we keep under the DSH roadmap, focusing on communicating with the service area rahter than planning or prioritising for them.
+This warrants updating and reviewing the stories we keep under the DSH roadmap, focusing on communicating with the service area rather than planning or prioritising for them.

 ### Updates
 A new team of have been onboarded, who have focused on learning the ropes while simultaneously supporting the December DSG.